 8.2.6 On properties larger in extent than the standard single residential erven, adequate fire breaks must be provided as determined by the Chief Fire Officer.

-8.2.7 Erven that are located within 50m of thatched roof structures shall be cleared of vegetation to the minimum standard at all times, irrespective of vegetation species and location, with the exception of trees, which must be trimmed in accordance with section 8.2.4 of this chapter.
+8.2.7 Erven that are located within 50m of thatched roof structures shall be cleared of vegetation to the minimum standard at all times,

 8.2.8 The clearing of erven shall be done in a manner that does not contribute to soil erosion.